RYOT: 2015-present: VR and later productions

 RYOT is credited as the first company to capture in 360 video,1.
 An active war zone (Syria), a disaster zone (Nepal), underwater with wild dolphins (Bahamas), and is the first company to produce VR news and comedy series on a major network (Hulu).

-RYOT has received numerous awards for its documentary filmmaking, including two consecutive Oscar nominations for Best Documentary Short (2016 & 2017), a Peabody nomination and an Emmy nomination.

 Divisions

 RYOT Studio is Verizon Media's in-house branded content agency.

-RYOT Films creates award-winning content in traditional & immersive formats across film, TV, digital, and VR, producing content for nonprofits and brand partners including The New York Times, NPR, The Associated Press, Huffington Post and Sierra Club.
+RYOT Films creates content in traditional & immersive formats across film, TV, digital, and VR, producing content for clients.

-RYOT Lab is Verizon Media’s technology and innovation hub for emerging technologies, in partnership with Verizon Lab.
+RYOT Lab is Verizon Media's technology and innovation hub for emerging technologies, in partnership with Verizon Lab.

 Awards and nominations

 RYOT Films was nominated for an Academy Award for Best Documentary (Short Subject) for Body Team 12 in January 2016.
 Body Team 12 was also honored at the Tribeca Film Festival, the Mountainfilm Festival, the Palm Springs International Film Festival, and the Austin Film Festival for Best Documentary Short.

-Linear filmography

-Mooser and Darg documented their work with the young boys in Haiti in their Tribeca award-winning film Baseball in the Time of Cholera, which follows the rise of the Tabarre Tigers and the concurrent outbreak of Cholera in Haiti.
-The film played at film festivals around the world and finished with a special Congressional screening in Washington, D.C.

-A year later, Mooser and Darg, debuted their third film at the 2013 Tribeca Film Festival, a documentary short titled The Rider and The Storm, which chronicles a New York surfer who lost everything in the Breezy Point fires during Hurricane Sandy.